equalitie/ouinet/README.md

 To perform some tests using the just-built Ouinet client and an existing injector, you first need to know the *injector endpoint* and a *distributed cache name*.
-These use to be an IP address and PORT, and an IPNS identifier, respectively (although the injector endpoint may also be a GNUnet peer identity and service name).
+These use to be an IP address and PORT, and an IPNS identifier, respectively (although the injector endpoint may also be an I2P peer identity).

 You need to configure the Ouinet client to use the aforementioned parameters.
 Edit the included configuration file: